Uma Thurman: Commercial fluctuations (2006–2011)

 In 2009's Motherhood, she starred as a New York City mother whose dilemmas of marriage, work, and self are shown in the trials and tribulations of one pivotal day.
 "I've never really played a realistic mom before," she said.
 Distributed for a limited release to certain parts of the United States only, the independent dramedy garnered just $93,388 in three weeks of release.
-The New York Times critic A. O. Scott felt that Thurman's character is "scattered, ambivalent, flaky and inconsistent—all of which is fine, and energetically conveyed by Ms. Thurman.
+About Thurman's character and its place in the overall film, New York Times critic A. O. Scott wrote that "Eliza is scattered, ambivalent, flaky and inconsistent—all of which is fine, and energetically conveyed by Ms. Thurman.
 But what are tolerable quirks in a person can be deadly to a narrative [...] the movie stumbles from loose and scruffy naturalism to sitcom tidiness".
 Thurman filmed a brief role in the fantasy adaptation Percy Jackson & the Olympians: The Lightning Thief (2010), appearing as Medusa, a gorgon cursed by Athena.

 In 2011, she was a member of the jury for the main competition at the Cannes Film Festival, and her only film in the year—Ceremony—was released for VOD and selected theaters after its initial screening at the 2010 Toronto International Film Festival.
 In the independent comedy, she starred as woman on the eve of her wedding who re-connects with an old fling (played by Michael Angarano).
 By that time, she had taken on the roles of a powerful and wealthy mistress in the period drama Bel Ami (2012), a trophy wife in the romantic comedy Playing for Keeps (2012), and that of Lois Lane in a segment of the anthology film Movie 43 (2013); all films were panned by critics and flopped at the box office.
 Writing for the New York Daily News in her review for Ceremony, Elizabeth Weitzman noted: "She gets stuck in so many small, undeserving projects, one has to wonder who's mapping out her career".